YuzuJS/Noble-Modules/README.md

 We bundle two module provider plug-ins with Noble Modules:

- * **`naked.js`** allows the use of "naked" module files, i.e. those consisting only of module code sections (in the style of Modules/1.1).
+ * `naked.js` allows the use of "naked" module files, i.e. those consisting only of module code sections (in the style of Modules/1.1).
 It uses `XMLHTTPRequest` (via jQuery) to load the file contents, parses out `require` calls, and uses them to wrap the module code section inside a Modules/2.0 `module.declare` call before using `eval` to introduce the module into the environment.
 It uses [the `//@ sourceURL` annotation][9] for easier debugging.
- * **`nobleModulesInIE.js`** allows Noble Modules to work in Internet Explorer by using the same technique, although without the `require`-parsing and wrapper construction.
-This allows the core `nobleModules.js` code to stay clean for those who do not need to support Internet Explorer's degenerate `<script />`-loading implementation.
+ * `nobleModulesInIE.js` allows Noble Modules to work in Internet Explorer by using the same technique, although without the `require`-parsing and wrapper construction.
+This allows the core `nobleModules.js` code to stay clean for those who do not need to support Internet Explorer's degenerate script-loading implementation.

 Additionally, Noble Modules automatically memoizes a `nobleModules` module which has several methods useful for debugging or other special environments: